hoangbv15/PristonToolsEU/README.md

-# PristonToolsEU - A Boss Timer Priston Tale EU
+# PristonToolsEU - A Boss Timer for Priston Tale EU
 ## With audio alarm!

 This is a desktop application with the purpose of showing the time remaining until bosses spawn in the MMO game [Priston Tale EU](https://pristontale.eu/).